Loading, Please Wait...

 Paramount Gold Nevada is a U.S. based precious metals exploration and development company.
 Paramount’s strategy is to create shareholder value through exploring and developing its mineral properties and to realize this value for its shareholders in three ways: by selling its assets to established producers; entering into joint ventures with producers for construction and operation; or constructing and operating mines for its own account.

-Paramount owns 100% of the Grassy Mountain Gold Project which consists of approximately 9,300 acres located on private and BLM land in Malheur County, Oregon.
-The Grassy Mountain project contains a gold-silver deposit (100% located on private land) for which a PFS has been prepared and key permitting milestones accomplished.
+Paramount owns 100% of the Grassy Mountain Gold Project which consists of approximately 11,000 acres located on private and BLM land in Malheur County, Oregon.
+The Grassy Mountain Gold Project contains a gold-silver deposit (100% located on private land) for which results of a positive PFS have been released and key permitting milestones accomplished (see press release dated May 24, 2018).
 Additionally, Paramount owns a 100% interest in the Sleeper Gold Project located in Northern Nevada.
 The Sleeper Gold Project, which includes the former producing Sleeper mine, totals 2,322 unpatented mining claims (approximately 60 square miles or 15,500 hectares).

 Safe Harbor for Forward-Looking Statements